 Pressure can be increased by:

-Forces applied to the particles in a gas result in a transfer of energy.
+A force applied to the particles in a gas causes a transfer of energy.

 This process explains why a bicycle pump gets warm when it is used to inflate a tyre.